 The Triple-Net Lease (aka "nnn"), with or without an option to buy is another no down payment method used to obtain multi-unit apartment buildings, as well as other commercial properties.
 It is similar to the lease option, except that it usually involves a multi-unit or commercial property.
 The seller still owns it, but you take over all responsibility (including all service debt such as the mortgage, taxes and insurance), for which a portion of the rents go to you.
 In other words, the seller still gets the bulk of the income without having to lift a finger.
 You can upgrade the units and raise the rents and make manangement more efficient to increase your monthly take.
 You might add a laundry and vending machines for added profit.
 Since you are not buying anything, neither cash nor credit is necessary.
 And if you include an option to buy, a chunk of the income that you are paying to the seller will grow to be your down payment when you buy.
-The end result is that you buy the building with no down payment, at least not in a lump sum.
+The end result is that you could buy the building with no down payment, at least not in a lump sum.